 This is apparently the BEST recipe for oatmeal raisin cookies you’ll ever make.
 Soft, chewy & packed with raisins.
 They’re so easy to make & they don’t taste healthy at all, enjoy!

 This recipe for Coconut Raspberry Thumbprint cookies is just one of the many healthy cookie recipes you will find on Charlie’s blog.
 They are ‘crazy delicious’, Charlie says.
-They definitely look yummy!
+They definitely look yummy and you will only need five ingredients to make them so what’s not to love!

 Follow Charlie from The Kitchen Shed on Facebook and Twitter.

-The recipe for these Tahini Almond cookies is pretty simple with no flours or eggs involved.
+This recipe for Tahini Almond cookies is pretty simple with no flour or eggs involved.
 It’s suitable for vegans and it’s also gluten-free.

 The recipe for Oat and Banana Thumbprint Cookies comes from Niki who blogs over at Rebel Recipes.
-She got inspiration for these cookies from a My New Routes recipe – for her version she added a banana for extra natural sweetness and desiccated coconut.
-The cookies are vegan, gluten free and contain no refined sugar.
+She got inspiration for these healthy cookies from a My New Routes recipe – for her version, she added a banana for extra natural sweetness and desiccated coconut.
+The cookies are vegan, gluten-free and contain no refined sugar.

 You can follow Niki on Facebook and Twitter.

-This cookie recipe from Jemma is one of the first healthy cookie recipes I came across.
+This healthy cookie recipe from Jemma is one of the first healthy cookie recipes that I’ve seen online.
 It’s a really lovely recipe which does not require any grains and it’s easy to make as well.
+You only need four ingredients!

-Follow Jemma from Celery & Cupcakes on Facebook and Twitter.
+Follow Jemma from Unconditionally Nourished on Facebook and Instagram.

-This is another cookie recipe with peanut butter and it’s from Michelle who blogs over at The Food Effect.
+This is another healthy cookie recipe with peanut butter and it’s from Michelle who blogs over at The Food Effect.
 The recipe has just three main ingredients and it’s really easy to make.
-Cookies come out crispy on the outside and moist on the inside.
+These healthy cookies come out crispy on the outside and moist on the inside.
 Perfect!

-I don’t know about you but I will definitely be making some of these healthy cookies and biscuits in the near future as they don’t seem too complicated to make.
-Just something to keep in mind – although these are much healthier snacks comparing to the ones you buy in bakeries, remember they are still high in calories so don’t eat too many of them if you don’t want to gain weight, everything in moderation!
+I don’t know about you but I will definitely be making some of these healthy biscuits and cookies in the near future as they don’t seem too complicated to make.
+Just something to keep in mind – although these are much healthier snacks comparing to the ones you buy in bakeries, remember they are still high in calories so don’t eat too many if you don’t want to gain weight, everything in moderation!

-What do you think of these recipes?
-Which cookie recipe is your favourite?
+What do you think of these healthy cookie and biscuit recipes?
+Which cookie or biscuit recipe is your favourite?

 This post has been entered into the following link-up: